RazielHanan/DroneGuidanceProject/README.md

 * **ObstaclesDetector.py** - includes 'detect_obstacles' function.
 Responsible for the module that deals with tracking the obstacles in the frames received from the drone.

-> #### velocity estimination and predition
+> #### **velocity estimination and predition**

 >> [2] then, we want to get information about this objects:

+* **velocity_estimination.py** - gets positions history and match linear function to those positions. we assuming a constant velocity so the slope is the velocity of the object.

-* **ObstacleState.py** - here we define class that describes the User/Destination/Obstacle. after declaring a variable of this class we should add the new positions of the object we tracking every time we detecting it on new frame. this class will automatically calculate the velocity of the object and it will be available at self.vx and self.vy attributes for both axises. in addition, this class automatically calculates the future positions of the object in the next 3 seconds by assuming a constant speed.
+* **ObstacleState.py** - here we define class that describes the User/Destination/Obstacle. after declaring a variable of this class we should add the new positions of the object we tracking every time we detecting it on new frame. this class will automatically calculate the velocity of the object and it will be available at self.vx and self.vy attributes for both axises. in addition, this class automatically calculates the future positions of the object in the next 3 seconds by assuming a constant velocity.

-> #### Navigation and Guidance Modules:
+> #### **Navigation and Guidance Modules:**

+>> [3] Now we have the necessary information to calculate appropriate path from the user to the destination:

 * **Path.py** - includes 'get_best_angle' function.